Aidan-Korczynski/JFXTPlotsPlus/readme.md

 - [ ] Tailored Customization (Themes, Color Schemes, Indicators)

 ## License
-CTFXPlots+ is released under the MIT License.
+JFXTPlots+ is released under the MIT License.

 ## Contributing
 I'm a solo developer.
 Contributions are more than welcome!
 If you’d like to contribute, please fork the repository and submit a pull request.